cyclr/docs/pages/connector-authentication/Waitwhile.md

 ### Cyclr Setup

-Setup your Waitwhile App within Cyclr:

-*   Go to your **Cyclr Console**
-*   Click the **Connectors** menu along the top
-*   Choose Connector Library
-*   Scroll down to **Waitwhile**
-*   Click the **Setup** button

-Enter the following value:
+When installing the connector on an account enter the following values:

 * **Base URL** Server domain where account is held, ie. (no quotes) "api.waitwhile.com".
 * **API key**

-Sign in to Waitwhile and allow Cyclr Connector to connect to it.

 Your Waitwhile Connector is now setup!
-You can test it by installing it in one of your Cyclr accounts and executing one of the methods to confirm it can return some data.
+You can test it by executing one of the methods to confirm it returns some data.